NRCan/CanCurve/docs/source/02_user-guide.rst

    Join :ref:`DRF Database <sec02-drf>` to the :ref:`Cost-Item table <sec02-costItem>`, then multiply through to create fractional restoration costs.

 3. **Data group and concat stories**:
-   Group restoration costs by story and concatenate them into a single table.
+   Group restoration costs by storey and concatenate them into a single table.

 4. **Export result in CanFlood format**:
    Export the DDF in the :ref:`CanFlood format <sec02-CanFloodFormat>`.